 How to get divorce in New Mexico

-To be able to obtain a divorce in the state of New Mexico one of the main conditions is that your marriage is legal.
+To be able to obtain a divorce in the state of New Mexico one of the main conditions is that the marriage is legal.
 This means that the marriage has a legal force in the eyes of the law, since it was concluded with the fulfillment of all the rules of the state.

 - One of the spouses is a resident of the state and has a domicile within 6 months before the filing of the claim in court;